Applying Open Source Intelligence to Cyber Crime Investigations

 Stay resilient in an ever-evolving threat landscape with Videris

-By utilising Videris, investigators can benefit from:
+By using Videris, investigators can benefit from:

 • Notes and reporting: Videris provides team working and reporting tools to communicate results between teams and other relevant stakeholders.